Navigate the guidance here

-If you received a four month and six month prison sentence ordered to run concurrently, this will count as a single term of six months (carrying a “buffer period” of two years from the end of the sentence, giving a total rehabilitation period of two years and 6 months before both convictions can be considered spent).
+Example 1 – If you received a four month and six month prison sentence ordered to run concurrently (together), this will count as a single term of six months (carrying a “buffer period” of one year from the end of the sentence, giving a total rehabilitation period of one year and 6 months before both convictions can be considered spent).

 If consecutive sentences are imposed, then the sentences will be added together to calculate the rehabilitation period.

-If you receive a four month and six month prison sentence running consecutively, this will count as a ten month sentence (carrying a “buffer period” of four years from the end of the sentence, giving a total rehabilitation period of four years and ten months before the convictions can be considered spent).
+Example 2 – If you receive a four month and six month prison sentence running consecutively, this will count as a ten month sentence (carrying a “buffer period” of one year from the end of the sentence, giving a total rehabilitation period of one year and ten months before the convictions can be considered spent).

 Prison sentences that are ordered to run consecutively to sentences already being served are not affected by this rule.